Biltmore Estate: Development

 Construction of the house began in 1889.
-In order to facilitate such a large project, a woodworking factory and brick kiln, which produced 32,000 bricks a day, were built onsite.
-A three-mile railroad spur was constructed to bring materials to the building site.
+A woodworking factory and brick kiln were built on site, and a 3 mi railroad spur was constructed to bring materials to the building site.
 Construction on the main house required the labor of about 1,000 workers and 60 stonemasons.
-Vanderbilt made extensive trips overseas during construction to purchase decor.
-He returned to North Carolina with thousands of furnishings for his newly built home, including tapestries, hundreds of carpets, prints, linens, and decorative objects, dating from the 15th century to the late 19th century.
-Among the few American-made items were the more practical oak drop-front desk, rocking chairs, a walnut grand piano, bronze candlesticks, and a wicker wastebasket.
+Vanderbilt made extensive trips overseas during construction to purchase thousands of furnishings, including tapestries, carpets, prints, linens, and decorative objects dating from the 15th century to the late 19th century.
+Among the few American-made items were the more practical oak drop-front desk, rocking chairs, walnut grand piano, and bronze candlesticks.

+1890s to 1950s

-George Vanderbilt opened his opulent estate on Christmas Eve of 1895 to family and friends from across the country, who were encouraged to enjoy leisure and country pursuits.
-The Gilded Age mansion reportedly cost $5 million (today's equivalent of $150 million) to construct.
+Vanderbilt opened his opulent estate on Christmas Eve of 1895 to family and friends from across the country who were encouraged to enjoy leisure and country pursuits.
+The Gilded Age mansion reportedly cost $5 million (equivalent to about $ million today) to construct.
 Guests to the estate over the years included novelists Edith Wharton and Henry James, ambassadors Joseph Hodges Choate and Larz Anderson, and U.S. presidents.
-George married Edith Stuyvesant Dresser in 1898 in Paris, France.
-Their only child, Cornelia Stuyvesant Vanderbilt, was born at Biltmore in the Louis XV room in 1900, and grew up at the estate.
+Vanderbilt married Edith Stuyvesant Dresser in 1898 in Paris, France.
+Their only child Cornelia Stuyvesant Vanderbilt was born at Biltmore in the Louis XV room in 1900 and grew up at the estate.